anhthach375/AnimatedDrawings_341CV/README.md

 This repository provides a Python script for calculating Intersection over Union (IoU) and Dice Coefficient between two images using Google Colab.

+## Backhground
+We run the code to animate children's drawings (https://github.com/facebookresearch/AnimatedDrawings/blob/main/README.md).
+After running the code, the segmentation mask will be generated for each uploaded picture.
+The code here is designed to test how well the model handles the generated segmentation masks.

 ## Features
 - Upload and process two images: a mask (ground truth) and a texture (predicted).
 - Automatically resizes and binarizes the images for accurate comparison.